rockettheme/docs/Docs/joomla/templates/entropy/demo_module_10.md

 ---
-title: Nebulae: Recreating the Demo - Connect With Us
+title: Entropy: Recreating the Demo - Connect With Us
-description: Your Guide to Recreating Elements of the Nebulae Template for Joomla
+description: Your Guide to Recreating Elements of the Entropy Template for Joomla
-breadcrumb: /joomla:Joomla/!templates:Templates/nebulae:Nebulae
+breadcrumb: /joomla:Joomla/!templates:Templates/entropy:Entropy

 ---